lllrrr2/firewall-proxy/English/V2ray/VMess/h2/README.md

 outboundbuffersize: 32

 vhosts:
-  - name: your_domain.com  #modify "your_domain.com" to your domain
+  - name: your_domain.com  // modify "your_domain.com" to your domain
     tlsoffloading: true
     managedcert: true
     keytype: p256